n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.slack.md

     * **Get permalink**: Get a message's permalink.
     * **Search** for messages
     * **Send** a message
+    * **Send and Wait for Approval**: Send a message and wait for approval from the recipient before continuing.
     * **Update** a message
 * **Reaction**
     * **Add** a reaction to a message.